-I acknowledge the fact that it may sound little too complex to many people and we discuss this model in our Master practitioner program.
+I acknowledge the fact that it may sound a little too complex to many people and we discuss this model in our Master practitioner program.
 I find this concept very interesting and it has its application in almost all domains right from education to therapy.
 The model is proposed by Ken Wilber, an authority on transpersonal psychology.
-You may find more information on Ken on www.kenwilber.com.
+You may find more information on Ken at www.kenwilber.com.

 The Second level of self development is called Phantasmic-emotional level.
 This level emerges seven month onwards.
 This level corresponds to body and is signified by understanding of images.
 The child at this level is able to recognize specific images like that of his mother, father, other family members, yet they remain specific and are not group representative.

-Level Eight is called subtle or intermediate stage for spiritual development.
-Represented by holistic self and meditative mind, it is the home of various deities and devine forms.
+The Eighth Level is called subtle or intermediate stage for spiritual development.
+Represented by holistic self and meditative mind, it is the home of various deities and divine forms.